braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 # Canvas: The Basics

-## Find Your Strategy with the Five W’s of Visualization
+## Find your strategy with the five w’s of visualization

 Answer the questions below to get started: